pwtsai/pwtsai.github.io/ABOUTME.md

 About Me
 ----------------
 I have work experience in network management, engineering, information security and testbed building.
-At college, I served in campus network operation as well as co-worked with NREN research fellows for about 7 years.
-Currently I am working in Delta Research Center of Delta Electronic, Inc. I keep participating open-source communities since entered graduation.
+I keep participating open-source communities since entered graduation.
 My research interests include software-defined networking, network management, cloud computing, information security and internet of things.
 It is my pleasure to explore interesting knowledge and take extraordinary adventure in world-wide network.
-Nice to see you && To see you nice !
+Nice to see you && To see you nice!

 * Ph.D dissertation title: Using Software-defined Networking Concepts on Building Large-scale and Cross-domain Testbed over Research and Education Networks
  	+ Best Ph.D.
 Dissertation Award, NCKU & Lam Research Corporation